 3. In over 40 countries, atheists can be jailed for nonbelief.
 In these countries, atheists really have very little choice but to keep their godlessness to themselves.
 These people would die to be in your shoes, living in a free country where you are granted the right, in our constitutions and our charters, to be free of gods.
 How do you explain to people who face criminal charges for atheism that you’re free to be an out and open atheist with no legal repercussions, but you choose not to because someone’s feelings about Jeeby might get hurt?

 4. The more of us out and open atheists there are, the less shock value “atheist” will hold with religious people.
 As the word comes up more and more in conversation, and more and more people identify openly with it, fewer people are going to care.
 It’s called normalization and it’s worked for other things before atheism.
 Most recently, it worked for the LGBT community.
 At one point in time, it was a shock to find out someone you knew was gay.
 The more people came out and admitted they were homosexual, though, the less of a shock it was.
 Now, we all know at least a handful of people who are gay and it’s no big deal in most places.
 There is still much work to be done, but this is where we want atheism to be.
 With both the LGBT community and atheism, we want it to be so common, so mundane, that no one thinks twice about it.
 No one dies for it; no one gets locked up for it; no one loses family over it.
 Your voice can add to the momentum currently taking us there, or your silence can detract.
-You choose.
+You choose.5.
+Over half a dozen outspoken atheists have been murdered in the past couple of years – these people have been in the risky situations listed above, faced them head on and said, “Screw it.
+I may die for it, but I can’t not be who I am.”.
+These activists are heroes who knew the risks they faced and did what you are afraid to do despite the fact you face much less risk for doing it.

 6. Discrimination against atheists still happens in the west, whether you want to believe it or not.
 Here’s a woefully incomplete list of instances of discrimination against atheists I threw together a while back.
 It’s much easier to discriminate against small minorities than it is against a growing population – the more of us these forces of discrimination realize there are, the fewer instances of discrimination there will be.
 You are a number in our favour but not if you’re in the closet.